microsoft/api-guidelines/graph/GuidelinesGraph.md

 ## API contract and non-backward compatible changes

-The Microsoft Graph definition of breaking changes is based on the [Microsoft REST API Guidelines](https://github.com/microsoft/api-guidelines/blob/graph/Guidelines.md#123-definition-of-a-breaking-change).
+The Microsoft Graph definition of breaking changes is based on the [Microsoft REST API Guidelines definition of a breaking change](https://github.com/microsoft/api-guidelines/blob/vNext/Guidelines.md#123-definition-of-a-breaking-change).
 In general, making all but additive changes to the API contract for existing elements is considered breaking.
 Adding new elements is allowed and not considered a breaking change.

 **Non-breaking changes:**